Michigan Local Nuc Program

 If you are interested in leading a program in 2021 or 2022, and would like support from MBA and MSU, please email Meghan Milbrath or email@example.com

-- There is a high demand for local honey bees that is not currently met by local beekeepers.
+- There is a high demand for local honey bees - hobby / small scale beekeepers want to buy local nucs each srping.

 - There is an untapped supply of local bees.
-There are many beekeepers who do not want to expand their apiaries.
+There are many beekeepers who do not want to expand their apiaries, and have excess bees in the spring.
 They have as many hives as they want, but their exisiting colonies need to be split for swarm control, creating an excess.

 Currently, the standard practice is for new beekeepers to puchase bees from out of state, while many beekeepers lose their excess bees to swarms.